• Skip to primary navigation

 Scale

-• 1 big bunch cilantro, 3 cups chopped (if smaller bunches, use 2!)
+• 1 big bunch of cilantro, 2-3 cups chopped

 • 1/2 cup fresh lemon juice (3–4 juicy lemons)

-• 1–3 tablespoon honey or maple syrup (to taste)
+• 1–3 tablespoon honey or maple syrup, or other liquid sweetener (to taste)

 • 1/4 teaspoon salt